 - Sharing examples and disseminating information

-- Reflected in evaluation categories
+- Adjusting evaluation categories

-The Third D’s Women’s Forum
+The 4th D’s Women’s Forum